-The next stage of managing risk is to identify which risks are most important to address, so the likelihood and impact of each risk have been combined in a probability impact grid, as shown by Hughes, but instead of a ‘Line of Tolerance’, the grid (shown in table x) has been colour-coded to indicate the most crucial risks to address with red and orange being most critical and to be addressed with urgency and in detail; yellow important to be addressed as much as feasible; green being least important and the risk may be accepted or only convenient mitigations undertaken.
+The next stage of managing risk is to identify which risks are most important to address, so the likelihood and impact of each risk have been combined in a probability impact grid, as shown by Hughes, but instead of a ‘Line of Tolerance’, the grid (shown in table 5) has been colour-coded to indicate the most crucial risks to address with red and orange being most critical and to be addressed with urgency and in detail; yellow important to be addressed as much as feasible; green being least important and the risk may be accepted or only convenient mitigations undertaken.
 Risks 2 and 4 have been identified as the most crucial and mitigating them will form notable parts of the project; whereas risks 5, 8 and 9 have been identified as the least crucial and will be accepted without mitigation.

 Table 5 Probability Impact Grid